 Please contact me for wholesale pricing if you are a quilting or fabric shop who is interested in carrying my line of quilting, sewing or embroidery patterns.

-Yvette Marie Jones is the designer behind Vetmari, a surface pattern, quilt design and graphic design studio.
+Yvette Marie Jones is the designer and illustrator behind Vetmari.
 She lives in Alpine, Utah, with her husband and 2 children.